Country Overshoot Day Calendar & Calculations

 A country’s overshoot day is the date on which Earth Overshoot Day would fall if all of humanity consumed like the people in that country.

-Let’s take Swiss Overshoot Day as an example.
-Its 2023 overshoot day is based on the latest (2018) available results from the 2022 edition of the National Footprint and Biocapacity Accounts.
+Let’s take the Swiss Overshoot Day as an example.
+Its 2024 Overshoot Day is based on the latest available results from the 2023 edition of the National Footprint and Biocapacity Accounts.
 Given that the latest data point is for 2022, this would mean that the Swiss Overshoot Day 2024 really represents results for the year 2022:

-- The Ecological Footprint of Switzerland is 4.35 global hectares (gha) per person (in 2018)
+- The Ecological Footprint of Switzerland was 3.74 global hectares (gha) per person in 2022.